openshift/enhancements/enhancements/builds/entitlements.md

 The build controller can access that content and mount into build pods as it deems fit.

-To mimic 3.x behavior, if the global credential(s) exist, the build controller will always mount (and the builder image will always tell buildah to use them).
+To mimic 3.x behavior, if the global credential(s) exist, the build controller would always mount (and the builder image will always tell buildah to use them).
 In other words, they are always present.

-To add to the old 3.x behavior, we'll define a annotation to set on the build config to opt out.
-We could also add an option on the global build config object to opt out for everyone, but unless we end up supporting non-build entitlement scenarios, this seems unnecessary (just don't create the global secret).
+At this time, the current sentiment for 4.x is to opt in to receiving entitlements instead of the default being the credentials are "just there".

+An opt-in at both the `BuildConfig` level and global build controller config level (`BuildDefaults`) would be provided, where in the `BuildConfig` case it would be an API field addition under the `BuildSource`.
+Something like `includeSubscription`.
+And an analogous field name and type would be added to `BuildDefaults`.

 The current assumption is that only one set of entitlement credentials is needed at the global level.